rural literacy leaders header

 • facilitate focused, high-impact data conversations that support stronger instructional decision-making.

 This is not typical professional development.
-It’s ongoing planning and implementation work grounded directly in your school’s goals, students, and implementation realities.
+It’s ongoing planning and implementation work grounded directly in a school’s goals, students, and implementation realities.

 The 2026–27 fellowship builds on what we learned through our first cohort of rural Mississippi schools, where principals consistently emphasized the value of practical support, sustained coaching, and collaboration with peers facing similar implementation challenges.